robit-man/GLaDOS-TTS/README.md

 # GLaDOS Text To Speech
 ![Alt text](https://upload.wikimedia.org/wikipedia/en/b/bf/Glados.png "GLaDOS")

-This project employs pitch correction to text to speech comperable to GLaDOS from Portal
+This project employs pitch correction over text to speech comperable to GLaDOS from Portal

 To use with an existing project with tts output: